scylladb/scylla-ccm/docs/docker-ccm.md

 * Running CI for PRs - which we don't have now

 ## Open questions

+Yaron, Fabio, Israel
+## Cluster/Node implementation
 * should we use docker command line ? or using a python package for that ?
-* where we install run manager server ?
 * how we change configuration ? mount files ? in place changes/replaces ?
-* how we collect all the relevant docker instances, to cleanup the test
 * from where do we collect logs ? from specific files ? using docker logs ?
+* how we collect all the relevant docker instances, to cleanup the test ?

+Alex.B, Shlomo
+### Test
+* unittest -
+* integration test - pull a docker, like latest, crate

+Oren,
+### CI
 * which CI we should use - our own jenkins ? travis/circle-ci/github actions ?

+### other/extra tools
+* cassandra-stress - is it part of the official docker ? should we run it in a separate docker ?
+* where we install run manager server ? do use the official docker of manager ?
+* how we support manager-agent in the docker nodes.

 ## How we would work